 The Center for Democracy and Reconciliation in Southeast Europe is a non-governmental, non-profit organisation that seeks to foster democratic, pluralist, and peaceful societies in Southeast Europe.
 We advocate principles of social responsibility, sustainable development, and reconciliation among the peoples in the region.
 We accomplish these goals via seminars, publications, conferences, research projects, exchange programmes, and opinion polls.

-The Center's Board of Directors is composed of 14 men and women from Southeast Europe, North America and Western Europe who support the goals of the Center.
+The Center's Board of Directors is composed of distinguished individuals from a range of disciplines, from Southeast Europe, North America and Western Europe who support the goals of the Center.

 “Despite animosity, unresolved issues, prejudice and stereotypes, the cooperation of the two countries is possible” Ms Kovac said, attracting the spotlight at the conference ‘Serbia and Albania - Towards a European Future’.